opentensor/developer-docs/docs/dynamic-tao/dtao-guide.md

 The below example shows how staking 5 TAO works.

-Let us assume the following initial state of TAO and dTAO $\alpha$ reserves in a subnet:
+Let us assume the following initial state of TAO and $\alpha$ reserves in a subnet:
 - TAO reserves: 10 TAO tokens
 - $\alpha$ reserves: 100 $\alpha$ tokens